Commercial Photography FAQ for Clients

 7. Social Media & Credit to Photographers

-My freelance photography practise strongly encourages all users to appropriately credit any photographer’s work whether on Social Media or any other online and offline publications (whenever it is practically possible).
+In my freelance photography practise I strongly encourage all users to appropriately credit any photographer’s work whether on Social Media or any other online and offline publications (whenever it is practically possible).
+This avoids unnecessary misunderstandings, potential problems with misuse of the agreed licence and helps showcase photographers and clients work.